 Read more about us here.
 There are five sections which cover our information about IFF, the people behind it, why it exists, the work it does and its funding.
 If you are looking for something specific or have a query reach out to us at [email protected]

 The Internet Freedom Foundation is an Indian digital liberties organisation to ensure that that technology respects fundamental rights.
 We work across a wide spectrum, with expertise in free speech, digital surveillance and privacy, net neutrality and innovation to champion freedom in the digital age.
 We spur grassroots membership through building public campaigns and take them towards institutional engagement with regulators, legislative bodies and courts.
 Our goal is to ensure that people in the world's largest democracy can use the internet with liberties guaranteed under the Constitution of India.

 We were originally a group of volunteers who worked on the SavetheInternet.in campaign and joined together to incorporate an organisation set up to support research regarding the online freedoms and rights of Indian citizens, and advocate for a free and open internet.
-Some volunteers are much more active than others and are contributing to the creation of IFF.

 We are incorporated as a public charitable trust registered in Delhi, and granted exemptions under Sections 12A and 80G of the Indian Income Tax Act.

+We are independent of political parties and corporations: We are unaffiliated with any political party or organisation.
+Our stances are guided by constitutionalism and fundamental rights as they intersect with technology.
 We are not associated with any company, industry association or non-government organisation.
 We form our positions independently and implement them through issue specific partnerships.